 Union Street – More than £600,000 is being spent cleaning buildings and pavements, and upgrading/removing/fixing and repainting street furniture.
 A further £2.4m is set aside to improve the fabric of historic buildings.

-Broad Street – £3.2m redesign to offer pedestrian-priority area and deliver new public realm space capable of staging events throughout the year.
+Broad Street – £3.2m redesign offering pedestrian-priority area space capable of staging events throughout the year.